Pointers & References

 How we work

-Valgrind output showing zero leaks and zero errors attached to every delivery.
-Step 1: read the assignment rubric and identify the compiler flags the course autograder uses (C++17, C++20, with or without exceptions).
-Step 2: sketch the ownership graph on paper, naming the owner of every allocation and the lifetime of every reference.
+Modern, idiomatic C++ that follows the Core Guidelines: smart pointers over raw new and delete, RAII for every resource, const correctness, and effective STL usage.
+Step 1: read the grading rubric twice and identify the compiler flags the course autograder uses (C++17 or C++20, exceptions on or off, the warning set).
+Step 2: sketch the ownership graph on paper, naming the owner of every allocation and the lifetime of every reference before writing code.

 What you receive